Guest article by Jamie Quiroz

 So gentlemen, never underestimate a flirt.
 That impish grin belies a woman capable of anything.

 In 1952, Christine’s femme fatale lifestyle turned fatal on her.
 She met her brutal fate at the Shelbourne Hotel, Earls Court, in London, when she was stabbed to death by a crazed admirer driven mad by her rejection of his advances.
-Christine rest at the St. Mary’s Roman Catholic Cemetery in Kensal Green northwest London.
+Christine rests at the St. Mary’s Roman Catholic Cemetery in Kensal Green northwest London.

 (P.S!
 Look out for the story of beautiful wartime spy Christine Granville, soon to be made into a major Hollywood film).